microchip-pic-avr-examples/dspic33-dsc-bootloader-code-examples/secure_boot_and_secure_firmware_upgrade_over_canfd/README.md

 1. With the Development Board detached from any power source, programmer, or USB connection, connect the TA100 8-Pin SOIC CryptoAutomotive™ Socket board into the mikroBUS™ A slot with the jumpers set for SPI
 2. Connect the Peak analyzer/generator to your computer
 3. Connect the Peak analyzer/generator to the CAN/CAN-FD Driver Circuit on the Development Board
-4. Connect the micro-USB cable to port J1 of the Development Board to the host computer.
+4. Connect the micro-USB cable to port J1 of the Development Board to the host computer.<br>

 ![Hardware Setup](./images/hardware_setup.png)

 #### Programming the Bootloader
 1. Open the boot.X project in MPLAB® X
 2. Open MCC
-3. Right click on Project Resources and select "Force Update on All"
+3. Right click on Project Resources and select "Force Update on All"<br>
 ![Force Update](./images/MCC_Force_Update.png)
-4. Click "Generate"
+4. Click "Generate"<br>
 ![Generate](./images/MCC_Generate.png)
 5. Accept all incoming code changes for files **within the CryptoAuthenticationLibrary directory** by selecting "Replace All" in the merge helper UI. **NOTE: DO NOT accept incoming changes for boot_demo.c.
-Accept all other file changes and close out of MCC**
+Accept all other file changes and close out of MCC**<br>
 ![Merge Resolution](./images/MCC_Merge_Resolution.PNG)
-6. Press the “Make and Program” button on the top bar
+6. Press the “Make and Program” button on the top bar<br>
 ![Make and Program Device](./images/make_and_program.png)
 7. Select the appropriate programmer if prompted
 8. The project should compile and program successfully